iandunn/wordcamp-seattle-2019/readme.md

 - Can get rid of custom .stylelintrc.json and just rely on wp coding standard plugin?
 - Fix any `@todo` notes throughout the repo.

+### Alternate Approach

+With this method, the production site still looks nice during development, but there's much less work transferring content between local and production.

+1. [Clone another WordCamp site](https://make.wordpress.org/community/2015/07/09/site-cloner-v1-is-now-available/) that's using the theme you want to use.
+1. Setup your header/footer/sidbar content on production.
+1. View the HTML source of the homepage, and save that to a `.html` file in this folder.
+1. Change the URL to the CSS file to be the local file here.
+1. Once you've finished implementing the design locally, remove the cloned theme's custom CSS and setup this stylesheet as the [Remote CSS](https://make.wordpress.org/community/2015/11/24/remote-css-plugin-launched-on-wordcamp-org/) URL.

 ### Using this approach for other camps